 Puppies often bite as a way to get attention.
 If you watch TV with your puppy, he may try to get your attention by biting your foot.
 If your puppy nips at your foot, turn away from him, look at him, and tell him “no.” The puppy will probably find this behavior fun and will likely try it again to gain your attention.

 A good way to redirect a puppy’s attention is by offering a toy.
 A chew toy is an excellent distraction for a puppy.
 Age-appropriate chew toys are ideal for puppies who are teething, as they can soothe their gums.
 Redirecting a puppy’s bite can take several attempts, so don’t expect overnight results.

 If your puppy is persistent, consider seeking advice from a dog behavior consultant or veterinary behaviorist.
 If a puppy continues to mouth your hand, try providing enrichment activities such as puzzle toys or snuffle mats.
 Try not to punish your puppy too harshly and be patient!
 Mouthing is normal and should be part of your dog’s growth phase.

-Providing chewables and toys for your dog is essential if you want him to stop chewing on things around the house.
-The key is to provide your puppy with appropriate chewables, such as rubber toys and puzzle feeders.
+Providing chewable toys for your dog is essential if you want him to stop chewing on things around the house.
+The key is to provide your puppy with appropriate chewable, such as rubber toys and puzzle feeders.
 These items can be filled with food or treats, which will distract him from his destructive behavior.
-You can also buy commercially available chew deterrents, such as noise makers and nontoxic chew toys.
+You can also buy commercially available chew deterrents, such as noisemakers and nontoxic chew toys.

 Dogs are very different from humans, and your dog will most likely have his own preferences.
 Some dogs enjoy chewing on rawhide or beef bones, which are dangerous for your dog’s health.
 They can get stuck in their esophagus and small intestine.
 Other items, such as chicken bones, splinter easily and can puncture their gastrointestinal tract.